jonathancross/jc-docs/pgp/gnupg.md

 In recent years, much of the infrastructure which made the Web Of Trust usable has been dismantled / neglected.
 I consider this a huge loss as we still don't have equivalent tools in many cases.

 1. Most keyservers now silently strip out 3rd party certifications.
 Due to the design of OpenPGP keys, 3rd party signatures can be embedded into anyone's key.
 This unfortunately means that [an attacker can DOS attack someone by stuffing bogus signatures into a key](https://gist.github.com/rjhansen/67ab921ffb4084c865b3618d6955275f#mitigations) and make it too big to effectively use.
-Most gpg implementations have quietly switched to a specific keyserver based on [Hagrid](https://gitlab.com/hagrid-keyserver/hagrid) which **strips all 3rd party certs** from keys it serves:
+Most gpg implementations have quietly switched to a specific keyserver based on [Hagrid](https://gitlab.com/hagrid-keyserver/hagrid) which **strips all 3rd party certs** from keys it touches:
    - `hkps://keys.openpgp.org`
 Very few people understand that this will make the OpenPGP WOT basically unusable as none of the connection data will be visible.
-   - Solution: Use keyserver.ubuntu.com instead, or send/recieve keys directly with others.
+   - Solution: Use keyserver.ubuntu.com instead, or send/receive keys directly with others.
+   - NOTE: *uploading* keys does not expose you to the above mentioned attack vector.

 2. Once you have the certifications you need to verify keys, you can use a tool such as [wotmate](https://www.kali.org/tools/wotmate/) locally as a "pathfinder" between keys.
 Basically searching for trust relationships between your key, the ones you have verified and hopefully ones which were verified by people you trust to do a good job.

 3. The original PGP Pathfinder website is dead, but there is a mirror here as of 2025: [https://the.earth.li/~noodles/pathfind.html](https://the.earth.li/~noodles/pathfind.html) -- you can use this to discover trust paths in the OpenPGP Web Of Trust.

-4. Even Gnupg itself will silently strip out 3rd party signatures (certs) in many cases.
-This is a moving target, so I'll try to update this doc with info as I discuver issues / workarounds.
+4. Even GnuPG itself will silently strip out 3rd party signatures (certs) in many cases.
+This is a moving target, so I'll try to update this doc with info as I discover issues / workarounds.

 ### Signing keys offline

 Signing another person's key with your "offline" master key is far more secure than keeping the master key on a normal Internet-connected computer.
 It is also a bit more complex, but instructions below should easily guide you through the process.
 Replace `KEYID` below with the actual long ID of the key you want to sign:

 1. Locate the key you want to sign, eg: `gpg --search KEYID`.
-Then type the number of the key you want to import into Gnupg's database.
+Then type the number of the key you want to import into GnuPG's database.
 2. Check the master key fingerprint, eg: `gpg --fingerprint KEYID`
 3. When satisfied, export the public key to a file, eg: `gpg -a --export KEYID > KEYID_unsigned.asc`
 4. Put the key you want to sign onto a clean USB stick (or find some other way to get it into your air-gapped computer).